14 Apr 3 Best Home Improvement Tax Deductions

 Individual Tax Deductions

-Of note, there are certain things that cannot be deducted for a personal residence based on your individual circumstances, such as:
+Of note, certain things cannot be deducted for a personal residence based on your individual circumstances, such as:

 - Homeowners Association Dues